 The FAO offer no analysis of why 10 million go hungry in the most industrialised countries.
-But their existence is an indictment of the growing gap between the rich and the poor in the advanced capitalist states, where people squander fortunes on online betting sites and other luxury entertainment while often their immediate neighbors struggle to feed themselves.
+But their existence is an indictment of the growing gap between the rich and the poor in the advanced capitalist states, where people squander fortunes on online betting sites (as listed here) and other luxury entertainment while often their immediate neighbors struggle to feed themselves.
 The figure shows that hunger is not limited to particular continents, but is even affecting growing numbers of workers in the Western countries.

 UN Report Says One Billion Suffer Extreme Poverty